 Inductively Coupled Plasma Mass Spectrometry (ICP-MS)

 The ICP-MS facilities within the department are used for the trace metal analysis of a wide range of sample materials including marine sediments, natural water samples (both fresh and saline), organic tissue and biogenic carbonates such as otoliths.
-The Thermo Scientific XSeries 2 is a quadrupole ICP-MS fitted with a collision cell to remove problematic oxide interferences.
+The Thermo Scientific XSeries 2 is a quadrupole ICP-MS fitted with a collision cell to remove problematic oxide interferences and equipped with a SeaFast Pico (Elemental Scientific Inc., Nebraska USA) to allow rapid and accurate analysis of trace metals in seawater.
 Contact: Dr Richard Abell (E: email@example.com)

 Inductively Coupled Plasma Mass Spectrometry using Laser Ablation (LA-ICP-MS)